jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab15.md

 The pointer arithmetic can access the pointer data out of sequence.
 On the other hand, wire, handshake, or FIFO interfaces can only access data in order:

-* A wire interface reads data when the design is ready to consume the data or write the data when the data is ready.
+* A wire interface reads data when the design is ready to consume the data or writes the data when the data is ready.

 * Handshake and FIFO interfaces read and write when the control signals permit the operation to proceed.

 ### basic_pointers

-This example shows a simple pointer based design.
+This example shows a simple pointer-based design.

 **pointer_basic.cpp**
 ```c++